pstevek/api-web-forum/README.md

 ````

 ### Instructions
-Run `make start`.
-It runs docker-compose with 3 services (app, db, cache).
+There's a Makefile with appropriate target scripts for all the operations needed to run this project.
+You can run `make help` at any moment to get insight in what each Make command does and of course inspect each script accordingly.

+1. Clone this repo and make sure you're on the `maaster` branch
-This will build the app's Dockerfile, pull images for our other dependencies and start a Docker network with the necessary component for the app to run.
+2. Run `make start`.
+This will start a Docker network with the necessary component for the app to run
+3. Once the network is up and running, we can migrate our schema and seed some data by running `make seed`
+4. You may follow server logs accross the docker network by running `make logs`

 You're all set !